MikeSafonov/jira-telegram-bot/README.md

  - For building the application and creation Docker image run

         docker-compose build

- - Customise configs with you prefered editor
+ - Customise configs with you preferred editor

    place configs in ./config directory

- - Add to  docker-compose.yaml your prefered database service
+ - Add to  docker-compose.yaml your preferred database service

  - Run the docker image

         docker-compose up -d

 ### Configuration